Aliases for GABARAP Gene

 GABARAP (GABA Type A Receptor-Associated Protein) is a Protein Coding gene.
 Diseases associated with GABARAP include Stiff-Person Syndrome and Hyperoxaluria, Primary, Type Ii.
 Among its related pathways are TBC/RABGAPs and Macroautophagy.
 Gene Ontology (GO) annotations related to this gene include microtubule binding and GABA receptor binding.
 An important paralog of this gene is GABARAPL1.

 UniProtKB/Swiss-Prot Summary for GABARAP Gene

 Ubiquitin-like modifier that plays a role in intracellular transport of GABA(A) receptors and its interaction with the cytoskeleton.
 Involved in apoptosis.
 Involved in autophagy.
-Whereas LC3s are involved in elongation of the phagophore membrane, the GABARAP/GATE-16 subfamily is essential for a later stage in autophagosome maturation (PubMed:15977068).
-Through its interaction with the reticulophagy receptor TEX264, paticipates in the remodeling of subdomains of the endoplasmic reticulum into autophagosomes upon nutrient stress, which then fuse with lysosomes for endoplasmic reticulum turnover (PubMed:31006538).
+While LC3s are involved in elongation of the phagophore membrane, the GABARAP/GATE-16 subfamily is essential for a later stage in autophagosome maturation (PubMed:15977068).
+Through its interaction with the reticulophagy receptor TEX264, participates in the remodeling of subdomains of the endoplasmic reticulum into autophagosomes upon nutrient stress, which then fuse with lysosomes for endoplasmic reticulum turnover (PubMed:31006538).